This post may contain affiliate links. Please read our disclosure policy.

 One of my biggest weaknesses is a sweet and salty combination and this Salted Peppermint Bark is no exception!
 Fortunately, ’tis the season for indulging – and gifting!

-I love sharing cute and easy ideas for your holiday celebrations – my cranberry and orange sweet bread is a classic reader fave, and these reindeer brownies are another oh-so-simple treat option you’ll love!
-Don’t skip my round-up of fifty of the BEST Christmas cookie recipes, too!
+I love sharing cute and easy ideas for your holiday celebrations – my cranberry and orange sweet bread is a classic reader favorite, and these reindeer brownies are another oh-so-simple treat option you’ll love!

 If you love peppermint as much as I do, you’ll have to check out my ultimate peppermint dessert guide.
 It’s filled with great recipes and detail about this delicious winter flavor.